 Leverage more data and achieve dramatic accuracy improvements at enterprise scale with HaloBoost

 is a powerful new tool for your planners.
-These ML forecasting solutions are aligned with the basic Halo architecture, allowing Halo customers to test into these ML solutions, see the proven accuracy gains, and then adopt ML forecasting on an evidence-and-value-add basis.
+These ML forecasting solutions are aligned with the basic Halo architecture, allowing Halo customers to test into these machine learning tools, see the proven accuracy gains, and then adopt ML forecasting on an evidence-and-value-add basis.
 In addition, ML forecasting is very fast, allowing a company to generate hundreds of thousands of SKU-level forecasts in minutes.
 And with Halo’s dashboard and report management services you can get your ML forecasting results into action quickly because the Halo system has been designed for this type of enterprise-scale, massive forecasting business case.

-Advantages of Applying Modern Machine Learning to Demand Planning
+Advantages of Applying Modern Machine Learning Tools to Demand Planning

 More Data - More Accuracy

 Typical forecasting methods project future sales from past sales levels; seasonality and cyclical trends are incorporated, but price, discounts, product features, and sales channel information are often ignored during forecasting, and accounted for later in adjustments.
-Machine Learning forecasting allows for more information to be incorporated into the forecast.
+Machine Learning tools used for forecasting demand allow for more information to be incorporated into the forecast.

 The forecast is optimized at the level of the individual SKU, incorporating what is known about pricing history, discounts, and other factors that may be under management control.
 Product ingredients, packaging, raw material pricing, third-party economic data, and virtually anything that can be measured can be incorporated into the forecast.

 Build Forecasts Faster

 Building forecasts at the SKU level may appear to be CPU intensive, and there is some truth to that.
 But ML computer algorithms have been developed capitalizing on the parallel processing capabilities of modern computers, resulting in lightning-fast forecast generation.